Things are bad enough after a car accident.

 What’s the truth?

-When should you contact a personal injury lawyer after an accident – if at all?
+When should you contact a personal injury lawyer after an event of an accident – if at all?

 If there are no injuries